thenayr/Half-Life-Alyx-SDK/README.md

 ## Modify and run Editor launch script
 Edit the `launch-hl-alyx.bat` file and update the path to match your `sourcemods` directory.
 Double click the bat file to launch the editor.

+# Known issues
+- Navmesh doesn't appear to be working
+- Running in editor WILL crash the editor
+- Random crashes

 # Compiling maps
 Maps *should* compile from the hammer editor, note that you will have to COPY them over to your REAL Half-Life Alyx maps folder in order to actually try them out.
 This is possible with +sv_cheats and the `map` command in the console of Half Life Alyx.